 Maybe you’ve got annoying niggles, aches or injuries that are getting in the way of consistent quality training.

 Perhaps you need to strengthen your core, but don’t have time to go to the gym.

-Or maybe you’re just interested to know whether yoga is beneficial for athletes, and you’ve landed on this page.
+Or maybe you’re looking for advice on how to release your inner champion and you’ve landed on this page.

 Whatever the reason, I’m here to help.

-You already know about the 4 disciplines of triathlon – swimming, cycling, running and nutrition.
+You already know about the 3 disciplines of triathlon – swimming, cycling and running.
+Nutrition is often referred to as the 4th discipline.
 By adding yoga as the 5th discipline, you can get closer to your potential by:

 - improving your functional range of motion (power, economy and ease of movement)

 - building core strength (postural alignment, balance and endurance)

 - developing body awareness that’s as accurate as any fancy monitor (effort control, pain tolerance and injury prevention)